Top 3 Website Testing Tools

 Table Of Contents

-- 2 Why do we need Web Application Automated Testing?
+- 2 Why do we need Website Testing?

-- 3 The Importance of Testing Web Applications
+- 3 The Importance of Testing Website Applications

 - 5 Frequently Asked Questions

-Web application automated testing is a process of using software to automate the testing of web applications.
+Website testing is a process of using software to test the website applications.
 It involves running pre-defined tests on the web application to ensure that it functions correctly and meets the requirements.

 Automated testing can test various web applications such as websites, mobile applications, and even APIs.
 It helps developers quickly identify any problems with the application, allowing them to make fixes quickly and efficiently.